Paul Mason (bishop): Episcopal ministry

 On 23 April 2016, Mason was appointed an Auxiliary Bishop in the Diocese of Southwark by Pope Francis with the title of Titular Bishop of Skálholt, and ordained bishop at St George's Cathedral, Southwark, by Archbishop Peter Smith, on 31 May 2016.
 He continued overseeing the parishes in Kent and the Medway area.

 On 9 July 2018, Mason was appointed Ordinary of the Bishopric of the Forces by Pope Francis, and took canonical possession of his see during the installation Mass in his cathedral on 12 September 2018.

 Return of the Lady of Luján statue

-On 30 October 2019, Paul Mason was involved with the return of the Our Lady of Luján statue which was captured during the Falklands War back to Argentina In exchange for the return of the statue, Bishop Santiago Olivera of the Argentine Forces gave Mason an exact replica for Britain to keep.
+On 30 October 2019, Paul Mason was involved with the return of the Our Lady of Luján statue which was captured during the Falklands War back to Argentina.
+In exchange for the return of the statue, Bishop Santiago Olivera of the Argentine Forces gave Mason an exact replica for Britain to keep.
 Both statues also received the blessing of Pope Francis, who oversaw the exchange as it took place in the Vatican.
-Pope Francis, who is Argentine, also agreed to commemorate the soldiers of both the UK and Argentina who died during the conflict.
+Pope Francis, who was Argentine, also agreed to commemorate the service personnel of both the UK and Argentina who died during the conflict.
 Olivera also described the gesture with Mason as "a sign of fraternity."
-Mason has also made plans to visit Argentina and the Basilica of Lujan in February 2020.
+Mason has also made plans to visit Argentina and the Basilica of Luján in February 2020.